frenchhornbro/startup/README.md

 - **Application elements** - All buttons and dropdowns are styled with Bootstrap.
 Elements are appropriate in line on the screen and don't look weird.
 Background color applied appropriately.
 - **Application text content** - Use of two different fonts (one for navbar and one for all other text), some text bolded
 - **Application images** - All images put in a frame with corners rounded

+## JS Deliverable
+- **JS support for future login** - Can create a new user and log in with an existing user.
+Access to Home or budget pages is prevented without signing in.
+- **JS support for future database data** - Login credentials, messages, friends, friend requests, budget requests, permitted budgets, and budget data (income, expenses, privacy setting) are stored in localStorage.
+- **JS support for future WebSocket** - Can send messages to friends.
+A placeholder friend account is automatically generated and sends messages on an interval.
+- **JS support for application's interaction logic** - Can create a new user and log in with an existing user.
+Functionality added to create new budgets and rename or delete existing budgets.
+Can send friend requests, accept or reject friend requests, send messages to friends, request permission to see a friend's public budget, grant or deny permission to incoming budget access requests, and view friends' budgets that have been permitted.
+In the Budget view, can create new budget fields (income or expenses), edit the corresponding values for the fields (in projected or actual), and edit the initial amount.
+Calculations for sums are performed correctly and displayed.